cloudfoundry-attic/bosh-softlayer-cpi-release-DEPRECATED-TO_BE_DELETED/docs/bosh-init-usage.md

-## Experimental `bosh-micro` usage
+## Experimental `bosh-init` usage

-!!! `bosh-micro` CLI is still being worked on !!!

-To start experimenting with bosh-warden-cpi release and new bosh-micro cli:
+To start experimenting with bosh-softlayer-cpi release and new bosh-init cli:

 1. Create a deployment directory

 ```
-mkdir my-micro
+mkdir my-bosh-init
 ```

 1. Create `manifest.yml` inside deployment direcrtory with following contents